The Complete Guide to AI Lease Extraction: From PDF to Structured Data

 Market research and contextual lease analysis: understanding whether specific terms are market-standard, finding comparable lease structures, and getting cited answers about CRE concepts and regulations.

-Lextract is an extraction tool - it takes a lease PDF and returns 126 structured fields with confidence scores and red flag detection.
-These are complementary workflows, not competing ones.
-Use Perplexity to research whether a 5% CAM cap is below market for Class A suburban office.
-Use Lextract to extract the actual CAM cap and 125 other fields from the lease itself.
+Lextract takes a lease PDF and returns 126 structured fields with confidence scores and red flag detection.
+These are complementary workflows.
+Use Perplexity to research market context.
+Use Lextract to extract the actual data from the lease itself.

-AI lease review extracts structured data from commercial lease PDFs in minutes.
-Here is how it works, what it catches, what it misses, and how to use it in professional workflows.
+AI lease abstraction extracts 100+ structured fields from commercial lease PDFs in minutes.
+Learn how the technology works, what accuracy to expect, and how cost compares to manual services.

-Upload a commercial lease PDF and get 126 structured fields extracted in under 3 minutes. $10 per lease, no subscription required.
+Upload a commercial lease PDF and get 126 structured fields extracted in 5-15 minutes. $15 per lease, no subscription required.